 For most affiliate sites, organic traffic is the main source of customers.
-This means that the more sustainable and consistent the organic traffic is, the better.
+This means that the more sustainable and consistent the organic traffic is, the better the affiliate site valuation.

 Tools like Google Webmaster Tools, SEMrush and Ahrefs are invaluable in assessing keyword strength and can help shape the opportunities and upside to investors by demonstrating areas of relative strength, as well as areas of improvement to gain additional upside.

-An important factor considered in valuations is diversity of keyword rankings.
-Similar to platform risk, this reduces the reliance on any one key term which if lost would be detrimental to the earnings potential of the affiliate site.
+An important factor considered in valuations is the diversity of keyword rankings.
+Similar to platform risk, this reduces the reliance on any one key term, which, if lost, would be detrimental to the earnings potential of the affiliate site.

 The image below shows how SEMrush displays the keyword diversification of a website.
 It looks at the percentage of total traffic that is driven from that specific keyword:

-The image above shows that the highest-ranking keyword brings in just over 2% of the traffic.
+The image above shows that the highest-ranking keyword brings in 1.72% of the traffic.
 This is desirable in terms of diversification.
-If a single keyword accounts for more than 50% of the traffic, the affiliate website may be at risk longer term and the valuation will suffer.
+If a single keyword accounts for more than 50% of the traffic, the website may be at risk long term, and the valuation will suffer.

 Diversified traffic sources demonstrate that an affiliate website has desirable content which is well-received by end-users (and industry peers) and often linked to.
 This leads to higher valuations.

 The next way to look at the organic health of your site is to view the diversification of organic traffic by the page.
 This is found by going to the “Pages” section in SEMrush.

 Within the “Pages” section, you can view the pages that account for the most traffic to the site.
 Once again, the more diverse the traffic amongst the pages, the better.